Interim COVID-19 Related Policies

 Student Organization Off-Campus Events

 UTC student organizations holding off-campus events are required to conduct their functions based on CDC, state and local health department guidelines.
-Student organizations must always require event attendees to wear face masks and practice social distancing.

 Student organizations that fail to comply with these requirements may be subject to disciplinary action.